telerik/ajax-docs/api/server/Telerik.Web.UI/RadDatePicker.md

 # Telerik.Web.UI.RadDatePicker

 RadDatePicker class
-            You can find information on the server API of RadDatePicker at https://docs.telerik.com/devtools/aspnet-ajax/controls/datepicker/server-side-programming/raddatepicker-object Server-Side Programming Overview article.
+            You can find information on the server API of RadDatePicker at https://docs.telerik.com/devtools/aspnet-ajax/controls/datepicker/server-side-programming/raddatepicker-object .

 ## Inheritance Hierarchy